 In South Africa, if you are under 21 years of age, and have not been married before, you will need the written consent of both of your parents on form BI-32.
 If only one of your parents is alive, or if you have a legal guardian, that person may sign the form BI-32.

 If your parents will not give consent for you to marry, you can request consent from a Judge of the High Court.
-Consent by a judge is given only if parental consent was unreasonably refused or there is sufficient evidence that getting marriage is in the best interest of the minor.
+Consent by a judge is given only if parental consent was unreasonably refused or there is sufficient evidence that getting married is in the best interest of the minor.

 If you are a male under the age of 18 or a female under the age of 15, you will need the consent of the Minister of Home Affairs in addition to your parents' consent.